marciomat/reverse_engineering/hackthebox/exatlon/README.md

 # Solution

 The first thing to realize is that this file is compressed with UPX.
-Before I learned that it was very difficult to reverse engineer this binary since radare2 (and any other tool) won't be able to show a very readable structure.
+Before I learned that, it was very difficult to reverse engineer this binary since radare2 (and any other tool) won't be able to show a very readable structure.

-One way to check for this compression is by running the command `strings` and `grep` for _UPX_:
+One way to check if a binary is using this compression is by running the command `strings` and `grep` for _UPX_:

 ```
-$ strings exatlon_v1 | grep UPX                                                                                                                                                                                                      130 ⨯
+$ strings exatlon_v1 | grep UPX
 UPX!<
 $Info: This file is packed with the UPX executable packer http://upx.sf.net $
 $Id: UPX 3.95 Copyright (C) 1996-2018 the UPX Team.
 All Rights Reserved. $